 Claire Kilmer is just finishing up her second year as a graduate student at Purdue University.
 She creates and characterizes collagen type I and II blend hydrogels for tissue engineered articular cartilage.
 In addition, she synthesized peptide mimics of growth factors important to the differentiation of mesenchymal stems cells to chondrocytes and other extracellular molecules.
 Outside of lab she enjoys running and playing with puppies.

 Tima earned her bachelor’s degree in Physiological Science from UCLA in June of 2015.
-After graduating, she worked in a tissue engineering laboratory at the UC Davis Medical Center where she studied adipose-derived stem cells.
+After graduating, she worked in a tissue engineering laboratory at the UC Davis Medical Center where she studied the interaction of adipose-derived stem cells, fat grafts, and breast cancer cells.
 Tima joined the Panitch lab in the fall of 2016.
-Her current research project involves designing a glycocalyx mimetic that is able to select for and anchor to damaged, inflamed endothelium.
-In this way, she hopes to develop novel strategies for treating neuro-inflammatory diseases such as amyotrophic lateral sclerosis and multiple sclerosis.
+Her current research project involves designing an anti-inflammatory molecule that can select for and anchor to damaged, inflamed endothelium using naturally upregulated cellular adhesion molecules.
+In this way, she hopes to develop novel strategies for treating inflammatory diseases.
 Outside of the lab, Tima enjoys running, hiking, and exploring local coffee shops.